 Is paramotoring safe?
 This is by far the question that I get asked the most!
 Paramotoring will always have its risks, as will any type of aviation.
-There have been some very nasty accidents, in the air, and on the ground, but the majority were caused by pilot error.
-By following some simple advice that I will go over in this article, you can make paramotoring safe for yourself and for others on the ground.
+There have been some very nasty accidents, in the air, and on the ground.
+But the majority of these accidents were caused by pilot error.
+By following some simple advice that I will go over in this article, you can make paramotoring very safe for yourself, and for others on the ground.

 Since learning to fly in 2013, I’ve discovered the most common way for pilots to get injured is on the ground!
 This happens before they’re even strapped into their paramotor, and usually ends in disaster.
 Pilots have lost fingers, hands, and have been left with life changing injuries.